 Southern California Edison (SCE), the largest electric supply company, initiated the Alberhill System project in Riverside County.
 This project will supply reliable power and satisfy the electricity demands of Riverside County.

 - Southern California Edison planned the projected Alberhill Project to boost electrical system dependability and to provide the area’s long-term anticipated electricity demand.
-SCE predicts that the launched Alberhill Project would take around 28 months to complete.
+SCE predicts that the launched Alberhill Project will take around 28 months to complete.

 - The planned Alberhill Project will benefit Riverside County’s neighboring unincorporated communities and the cities of Lake Elsinore, Canyon Lake, Perris, Menifee, Murrieta, Hot Springs, Temecula, and Wildomar.